 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 In this particular case, both cameras feature the same lens mount, so that they can use the same lenses.
 You can find an overview of suitable optics in the Nikon Lens Catalog.

-The listed prices provide an indication of the market segment that the manufacturer of the cameras have been targeting.
+The price is, of course, an important factor in any camera decision.
+The listed launch prices provide an indication of the market segment that the manufacturer of the cameras have been targeting.
 The D750 was launched at a markedly lower price (by 65 percent) than the D4S, which puts it into a different market segment.
 Usually, retail prices stay at first close to the launch price, but after several months, discounts become available.
 Later in the product cycle and, in particular, when the replacement model is about to appear, further discounting and stock clearance sales often push the camera price considerably down.
 Then, after the new model is out, very good deals can frequently be found on the pre-owned market.

 The size of the imaging sensor is a crucial determinant of image quality.
 A large sensor will tend to have larger individual pixels that provide better low-light sensitivity, wider dynamic range, and richer color depth than smaller pixel-units in a sensor of the same technological generation.
 Further, a large sensor camera will give the photographer additional creative options when using shallow depth-of-field to isolate a subject from its background.
 On the downside, larger sensors tend to be associated with larger, more expensive camera bodies and lenses.

 Both cameras under consideration feature a full frame sensor, but their sensors differ slightly in size.
 They nevertheless have the same format factor of 1.0.
 Both cameras have a native aspect ratio (sensor width to sensor height) of 3:2.